jermanuts/feather-docs/content/_guides/portable_mode.md

 To start Feather in portable mode:

-- Create a file named `.portable` or `.portable.txt` in the same folder as the Feather program file.
+- Create a file named `.portable` or `portable.txt` in the same folder as the Feather program file.

 Feather will detect this file when it starts and enable portable mode.